FREQUENTLY ASKED QUESTIONS

 You are normally allowed up to 1 full year to complete all units.
 Steady progress of one unit every 3 months is achievable.
 If you have no experience of paper craft and require to go through the whole learning programme, you will need to set aside at least 3hrs a week over the year.
 This could be after the kids have gone to bed at night, one crafty afternoon each week with a friend, or just as and when you feel up to it.
-If you need to take longer than a year, this can normally be arranged as well but may require a re-registration fee.
+If you need to take a little longer than a year, this can normally be arranged as well but may require a re-registration fee.
 You would need to apply for an extension in writing and have a timeframe formally agreed.

 Can I complete quicker?

 Yes, you can complete the whole programme within 3 months (the minimal amount of time required between registration and final certification).
 You will be expected to provide evidence of crafting spanning a minimum of a 3 month period, but these 3 months can be in the past.